Project Reports

 f

-If systems integration and testing is half the work, then arguably, most or all of your code needs to be written by half through the term.
+If systems integration and testing are half the work, then arguably, most or all of your code needs to be written by halfway through the term.

 block diagram of interactions between processes (copy of diagram from software design, above)